mngyuan/gaea/README.md

 Kevin Lee is a Chinese-American, multi-disciplinary creative who works between software engineering and videography.
 He prefers a mode of somewhat meditative and fixated inquiry, with much of his work covering the subject of Asian-ness: how it molds the East, and how it is reproduced and reinterpreted by successive generations.
 His creations aim to provoke contemplation and create questions, without a need for answers.

 ![Picture of the artist.
 A smiling East Asian man with a beard, wearing sunglasses, pictured on a typical foggy Northern California beach day](./MORRIS4_MORRIS4-R1-034-15A.jpg)

-## TIMELINE

-12/3 basic conversation with gpt3 is achieved
-12/2 CRT ARRIVAL WINDOW OPENS
-12/6 CRT ARRIVAL WINDOW CLOSES
-12/8 laptop output to CRT is achieved
-12/9 desired visual effects are achieved

-### ACTUAL TIMINGS

-12/2 CRT ARRIVES
-12/5 laptop output to CRT is achieved
-12/6 basic conversation with gpt3 is achieved